ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 First, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the group name as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 Note that the final decision about the group name to assign is of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.

+The value of the status parameter 'rt' is set to "ace.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.
 For each configuration parameter not specified in the request, the Group Manager MUST assume the default value specified in {{default-values}}.

 After that, the Group Manager creates a new group-membership resource, accessible to joining nodes and future group members at ace-group/GROUPNAME, as specified in {{I-D.ietf-ace-key-groupcomm-oscore}}.
 Note that such group membership-resource comprises a number of sub-resources intended to current group members, as defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}} and Section 5 of {{I-D.ietf-ace-key-groupcomm-oscore}}.